-How much does a music video cost ?
-Sometimes I really don’t know how to answer this question without scratching my head and looking a little baffled.
+A music video cost depends on so many factors that, sometimes I really don’t know how to answer this question without scratching my head and looking a little baffled.
 Some clients look at me with a poker face thinking that, I am either resisting to give them a price or, that we are too expensive.
-The truth is that every song, every artist and genre needs a different creative approach and visual treatment.
-I know how much a music video cost in 2017 !
-Music Videos go from $10,000 to $200,000 as an average (with some being made for 2,000,000 or more) Yes, $10,000 is really cheap and $200,000 is not much if you compare it to Music Videos that were made years ago.
-The Michael Jackson and Janet Jackson music video for the song “Scream” was $7,000,000.
+The truth is that every song, every artist, and genre needs a different approach and visual treatment.
+I know how much a music video cost in 2018!
+Music Videos go from $10,000 to $200,000 as an average (with some being made for 2,000,000 or more) Yes, $10,000 is really cheap and $200,000 is not much if you compare it to Music Videos that were made many years ago.
+The Michael Jackson and Janet Jackson music video for the song “Scream” had a budget of $7,000,000.
 Madonna’s music video for “Express Yourself ” was $5,000,000.
 Think those are big numbers?
-Yes, but the results were amazing!
+Well, yes, but watch the results!
 The artist and director had the freedom to paint on the film canvas all the visuals, themes and stories they envisioned for these Music Videos.
-For them, it was not really about cost, but creating the ultimate piece for these artist and their songs.
+For them, it wasn’t about cost, but creating the ultimate piece for these artists and their great songs.

 Some Music Videos are filmed with a very small crew of no more than 5 crew members.

-The more crew members, the more it will cost
+The bigger the crew, the more it will cost.

-There are always ways in which you can cut corners.
+There might be times when you can cut some corners.

 Director : T. Demos

-I like to compare a film set to a very sophisticated cookie factory.
-Every single crew position is an important machine in the factory.
-When you don’t have all the necessary machines (crew, equipment, etc) you are missing parts of the factory.
-Not having all the pieces will result in going over schedule, expending more money, not getting all the shots, etc. The best way to explain the cost-quality balance is with the famous “Film Production Triangle”.
-It is one of those things you learn in film-school and never forget.
+I like to compare a film set to a very sophisticated factory or machine.
+Every single crew position is an important part of the filmmaking machine.
+When you don’t have all the necessary parts (crew, equipment, art direction, A.D, Producers, Gaffer, Grips, etc) you are missing parts of the machine.
+Not having all the parts will result in going over schedule, expending more money, not getting all the shots, etc. The best way to explain the cost-quality balance is with the infamous film production triangle.
+It is one of those things you learn in film-school and never forget, and if you forget you are in deep water.
 When you have (2) corners of the triangle the third is compromised.
-Ex: If you want your music video to be good and need to shoot it fast, it will not be cheap.
-If you want it to be cheap and good, it will take more time to shoot.
+If you want your music video to be good and need to shoot it fast, it will not be cheap.
+If you want it to be cheap and good, it will take more time.

 I will stop rambling and get to the point in question.
 How much does a music video cost?
-Our music Video Production Packages start at $ 4,000 and that includes :1 day of shooting / 1 filming location / Alexa or Red Camera / Lights / Grip and a professional crew.
+Our music Video Production Packages start at $ 4,000 and that includes 1 day of shooting / 1 filming location / Alexa or Red Camera / Lights / Grip and a skeleton (small) crew.
 Once again, the more resources you put into a Music Video Production the better.
 The music videos presented in this post were shot with a small crew and didn’t cost a fortune.
+Remember the triangle!

 Some details we need to know.

 Do we need more than 1 day to film?
 Do you want to film in more than one location?
 Do we need to hire actors?
 Do you need extras?
 Do you need a make-up artist?
 Do you want us to shoot with a specific camera?
 Are there any animals involved or animal handlers?
 Do you need dancers?
 Do you need a rain machine?
 Do we need to film in a Sound Stage?
-Do you need complex VFXs ?
-Don’t get discouraged after everything I said above.
-Frankly, we can work with you if the budget allows for a camera, lights and a small crew on a location of your choice.
+Do you need complex VFX?
+Don’t get discouraged by everything I said above.
+Frankly, we can work with you if the budget allows for a digital cinema camera, lights and a small crew on a location of your choice.